Yangyi-Chen/Multimodal-AND-Large-Language-Models/README.md

 ## Reasoning
-- **VisualCOMET: Reasoning about the Dynamic Context of a Still Image;** Jae Sung Park et al
+- **VisualCOMET: Reasoning about the Dynamic Context of a Still Image;** Jae Sung Park et al; Benchmark dataset, requiring models to reason about a still iamge (what happen past & next).
+- **From Recognition to Cognition: Visual Commonsense Reasoning;** Rowan Zellers et al; Benchmark dataset, requiring models to go beyond the recognition level to cognition.
+Need to reason about a still image and give rationales.